andy6804tw/Information-Retrieval/the-term-vocabulary-and-postings-lists/phrase-queries-and-positional-indexes.md

 #### Exercise2-5:

 Are the following statments true or flse?<br>
 a.
-In a Boolean retrieval system, stemming never lowers precision.
-b.
-In a Boolean retrieval system, stemming never lowers recall.
-c.
-Stemming increases the size of the vocabulary.
+In a Boolean retrieval system, stemming never lowers precision.<br>b.
+In a Boolean retrieval system, stemming never lowers recall.<br>c.
+Stemming increases the size of the vocabulary.<br>
 d.
-Stemming should be invoked at indexing time but not while processing a query.
+Stemming should be invoked at indexing time but not while<br>processing a query.<br>
 <pre>_solution:_<blockquote>
     Ans: a.
 False
          b.
 True